-In the Children’s Room, you will find:
+In the Children’s Room, you can find:

 - The Zone, a space for patrons ages 8-12 to work on homework, hang out, and use computers